Tatiana Dettlaff: Career

-Together with Ginsborg and Schmalhausen, she co-authored Sturgeon Fishes: Developmental Biology and Aquaculture (1993), the first comprehensive description of development of the Acipenserid fish.
+Together with Ginsborg and Schmalhausen, Dettlaff co-authored Sturgeon Fishes: Developmental Biology and Aquaculture (1993), the first comprehensive description of development of the acipenserid fish.
 Published in the English language, the book comprised results from 40 years of studies on the topic.
-In a 1997 interview, Dettlaff said that oocyte maturation, and embryonic and prelarval development in the sturgeon fish now compared, based on the degree of available knowledge, with the development of amphibians and even exceeds it in some aspects.
+In a 1997 interview, Dettlaff said that oocyte maturation, and embryonic and prelarval development in the sturgeon fish now compared, based on the degree of available knowledge, with the development of amphibians and even exceeded it in some aspects.
 She believed that because oocytes and eggs of sturgeon were a "very convenient object of study," the knowledge will continue to expand.
 She also noted the growing international interest in the task of preservation and reproduction of sturgeon.